LinetOsoro/nosql-challenge12/README.md

-Part 1:Database and Jupyter Notebook Set Up
+Part 1: Database and Jupyter Notebook Set Up

 Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Use PyMongo and Pretty Print (pprint).